Timothy Ives: Contributions to New England's stone heap debate

 Ives supports the working hypothesis that most of the stone heaps in New England's forested hills were assembled in the nineteenth century to consolidate fieldstones picked from immediately surrounding farmland, and that this knowledge fell from popular memory after losing social relevance.
 He has published various lines of supporting evidence, including nineteenth century written accounts of agricultural stone heaping practices.

 Several of southern New England's Native American tribal authorities maintain that many, perhaps most, of these stone heaps are sacred, having been constructed by Native Americans as elements of ceremonial stone landscapes that are unrecognizable to archaeologists.
 This position was adopted by the intertribal congress known as the United South and Eastern Tribes, Inc. in 2007.
 Ives remains skeptical of ceremonial stone landscape theory, noting that it was independently developed by Euro-American antiquarians prior to its endorsement by Native American tribal authorities, and has expressed concern regarding the broader social costs of ceremonial stone landscape preservation campaigns, citing their record of mobilizing white guilt, the psychosocial phenomenon described by race relations scholar Shelby Steele, to gain political support and subvert criticism.

 Researchers who employ ceremonial stone landscape theory generally reject Ives' contributions to the stone heap debate.
 Curtiss Hoffman, Emeritus Professor of Anthropology from Bridgewater State University, qualified Ives' model explaining how stone heaps in former pastures may have been built as an "attempt to fabricate a forgotten eighteenth-century farm use for stone structures."
-Others have claimed that his model "is not scientifically valid and it should not be used" and the Chair of Massachusetts Ethical Archaeology Society and Mohawk-Nashaue Medicine Elder, Nohham Cachat-Schilling characterized it as "conjecture" that "fails upon real-life testing and practical farm economics."
+Avocational researchers have criticized Ives as well.
+For example, James and Mary E. Gage have claimed that his model "is not scientifically valid and it should not be used" and Nohham Cachat-Schilling characterized it as "conjecture" that "fails upon real-life testing and practical farm economics."